Industry experts analyze 2012 and project where the market will be in 2013.

 The Big Picture has assembled four of the industry’s most informed analysts and consultants and asked them to help you “divine” the marketplace: Where does it stand now, and where will it be in 2013?
 And, importantly, what courses of action do you need to take to help ensure your company’s success?

-For this year’s edition of our annual Industry Roundtable, our participants include: Marco Boer, vice president, I.T.
+For this year’s edition of our annual Industry Roundtable, our participants include: Marco Boer, VP, I.T.
 Strategies; Tim Greene, director, wide format consulting service, InfoTrends; Dan Marx, vice president, markets & technologies, SGIA; and Peter Mayhew, director, LightWords Ltd.

 BPIC: Our industry has had some interesting acquisitions and mergers in the past 12 months, as well as other corporate moves: Danaher (which also owns Esko) acquired X-Rite; Grimco added Proveer’s US operations; Diatec acquired Star Coating; EFI acquired Cretaprint; Bradner acquired Converd; Grapo Technologies was acquired and became SigmaJet; Heytex established a US subsidiary; MTL Print opened a US office.
 Which of these are the most interesting to you, and which will have the biggest effect on the marketplace?